• Skip to primary navigation

 29. Hikawa Campsite

 A great escape from city life (while still staying in the city), Hikawa Campsite is an excellent place for families to spend a day!
-Visit the onsen or enjoy a BBQ and campfire with the locals, while letting your kids run around and play until dawn.

 The address is 702 Hikawa, Okutama, Nichitama, Tokyo.